johan-adriaans/SyringeHelper/README.md

 - BD Micro-Fine+ Demi 0,3ml U100 8mm 30G - EAN: [0382904826031](https://duckduckgo.com/?q=0382904876036)

 ## How to use
-First fill your syringe with a larger amount of insuline Make sure all the bubbles are out
+- First fill your syringe with a larger amount of insulin.
+- Make sure all the bubbles are out.
-Fit the tool around the plunger head
+- Fit the tool around the plunger head.
-Push the tool against the syringe body
+- Push the tool against the syringe body.
-Validate your result.
+- Validate your result.
 If your result is different, check if the printed index has an offset.
 You can see this at the 0 point.

 <a href="./images/usage.jpeg"><img src="./images/usage.jpeg" width="200"></a>